 The first year of the program serves as an introduction to the core areas of standard economics and provides a firm foundation for further studies.
 The second year offers advanced and specialized field courses that students choose according to their research interests.

 - Year I: Microeconomic Theory; Macroeconomic Theory; Econometrics; Coding for Economists, Nonparametric Economics, Labor Economics.

 - Year II: Empirical Political Economics, Economics of Education, Industrial Organization, Financial Economics, Advanced Econometrics, Advanced Macroeconomics,

 Which program is right for me: MA in Economics or MA in Economic Policy in Global Markets?

-If you are considering continuing to a PhD or want to become a professional researcher or work in a technically more demanding job that involves data analysis, modeling, programming, I would suggest the MA in Economics program.
+If you are considering continuing to a PhD, want to become a professional researcher or work in a technically more demanding job that involves data analysis, modeling, programming, we suggest the MA in Economics program.
 It is a more rigorous and technical program, at the same time it is also more mathematically challenging, so in essence it is a “deeper” program.

 If your goal is to find a job in government (ministries, central banks), international organizations, or in the private sector (banks, consulting firms, etc.), then the MA in Economic Policy may be the right choice for you.
 It is lighter on methodology, rigor and depth, but at the same time it is more flexible and provides access to a wider variety of courses, and so in essence it is a “broader” program.